janw/uptimer/README.md

 * Make use of relational database schema, linking hosts with probe events
 * Improve robustness of settings parsing, specifically for the lists of PROBE_URLS, PROBE_REGEXES
 * Add more meaningful tests, specifically to validate specific plugin's communication with outside service
+* Add more type annotations beyond type inference and the current state annotations